 The IELTS listening test has 4 sections.

-There are 40 questions so that means 10 questions per section.
-You can only listen once to the listening test, so be prepared.
-At the end of the listening test you are given 10 minutes to transfer your answers to the IELTS answer sheet.
-Be very careful of spelling and grammar here.
-Small mistakes can cost you and may lower your score.
+There are 40 questions, which means 10 questions per section.
+You can only listen once to the listening test so be prepared.
+In the paper-based IELTS exam at the end of the listening test, you are given 10 minutes to transfer your answers to the answer sheet.
+However, in the computer-based exam, you do not get these 10 minutes to transfer your answers, you will only get a couple of minutes to check spelling.
+Be very careful of spelling as this can lower your score.

 What kind of questions are in the IELTS listening test?

-There are various types of question tasks that show up in the test listed below.
-You need to be able to listen, read the questions and write down your answers at the same time .
+Various types of questions show up in the test listed below.
+You need to be able to listen, read the questions, and write down your answers at the same time.
 This will take a lot of practice.